jamiewhths/talks/README.md

 # Public Talks
-Repository of public talks given on various subjects, using [GitPitch](https://gitpitch.com/) Markdown Slide Presentations
+Repository of public talks given on various subjects, using [GitPitch](https://gitpitch.com/) Markdown Slide Presentations.

+To view a presentation, navigate to `https://gitpitch.com/jamiewhths/talks/present?p={dir/of/presentation}`.
+For example, if you wished to view the test presentation, you would navigate to `https://gitpitch.com/jamiewhths/talks/present?p=testing`.